scottrlarson/profession/content/terms.md

 </tr>
 <tr>
 <td><strong>Bug</strong></td>
-<td>a flaw in a computer program that prevents a devuce from functioning properly, or opens the program to unauthorized manipulation</td>
+<td>A flaw in a computer program that prevents a device from functioning properly, or opens the program to unauthorized manipulation</td>
 <td>- Communication between a computer and a printer stops working because a bug was introduced into a recently or currently installed driver.</td>
 </tr>
 <tr>